 - Throughout my work as a psychiatrist, used psychodynamic skills to understand my patients, and a psychodynamic approach when seeing patients for psychotherapy.

-- Co-delivered an NHS psychotherapy service using Mentalisation-Based Therapy for individuals suffering from emotionally unstable personality disorder, also known as borderline personality disorder.
+- Led and co-delivered an NHS psychotherapy service using Mentalisation-Based Treatment for individuals suffering from emotionally unstable personality disorder, also known as borderline personality disorder.

 - Trained in supervision and reflective practice with the Centre for Supervision and Team Development, and with The Balint Society.

 - Devised and delivered teaching and supervision on “Hard-to-Help” patients.

 - Co-delivered 11 Mentalising Skills courses across Scotland.